zspine/docs/core/design.md

 * to create projections in standard RDBMS (Postgres, MariaDB...) tables or views
 * to map those projections with read-only Doctrine entity classes **and** to mark those classes with `@ApiResource`

-Then you can benefit of all built-in Doctrine filters, sorting, pagination, auto-joins, etc provided by API Platform.
+You can then benefit from the built-in Doctrine filters, sorting, pagination, auto-joins, etc provided by API Platform.